METRO E Line (Hennepin/France) project

 - Larger & specialized vehicles

 Each weekday, customers take more than 8,000 rides on Route 6, one of the busiest bus routes in the region.
-On Hennepin Avenue, buses carry about 45 percent of the people travelling by vehicle but make up just 3 percent of the motorized traffic.
+On parts of Hennepin Avenue, buses carry about 45 percent of the people traveling by vehicle but make up just 3 percent of the motorized traffic.

-Based on the work completed in the Corridor Study, Metro Transit is recommending that the E Line run along 4th Street and University Avenue, through downtown and Uptown on Hennepin Avenue, to Southdale Transit Center via 44th Street and France Avenue.
+Based on the work completed in the Corridor Study, Metro Transit recommended that the E Line run along 4th Street and University Avenue, through downtown and Uptown on Hennepin Avenue, to Southdale Transit Center via 44th Street and France Avenue.
+The recommended alignment was approved by the Metropolitan Council in January 2020.

 When E Line begins service, Metro Transit plans to simplify Route 6 to run from downtown Minneapolis to Minnesota Drive and France Avenue primarily via Hennepin Avenue and Xerxes Avenue, stopping at Southdale Transit Center along the way.